SSShawnJ/Tensorflow_With_MPI_on_Nvidia_TX2_Wheel/README.md

 ```

 ## Build/Compile Tensorflow with MPI wheel on your system
 Please reference the content in [this](https://github.com/peterlee0127/tensorflow-nvJetson) repo.
-REMEMBER to turn on MPI support in the ./configure:
+REMEMBER to turn on MPI support when execute ./configure:
 ```
 Do you wish to build TensorFlow with MPI support? [y/N]: y
 ```